-Massachusetts Minimum Wage FAQs
+Massachusetts Minimum Wage Frequently Asked Questions

 Massachusetts state wage and hour laws include minimum hourly rates of pay.
 These rates have been changing over the last five years, and apply differently to some different kinds of employees.
 Below are answers to some frequently asked questions about federal and state minimum wage laws.